-Alluvial deposits are fluvially transported accumulations of fines deposited at flat, usually lower locations in the hanging valleys (Figure 2.19).
+Alluvial deposits are fluvially transported accumulations of fines deposited at flat, usually lower locations in the hanging valleys (Fig. 2.19).
 The sediments deposited here originate from all of the other storage landforms.
 The locations of alluvial deposits may often include small shallow lakes, formed from dead ice bodies after deglaciation.
 Depending on the size of these lakes a complete filling with alluvial sediments is observable.
-However, these locations are generally rare in upper high mountain areas, thus alluvial deposits play only a minor role in the sediment cascade analysed here.
-In the Reintal, German Alps, Schrott et al. (2003) measured a sediment thicknesses of 3-10 m for the alluvial valley floor fill.
+However, these locations are generally rare in high mountains, thus alluvial deposits play only a minor role in the sediment cascade analysed here.
+In the Rheintal, German Alps, SCHROTT et al. (2003) measured a sediment thicknesses of 3-10 m for the alluvial valley floor fill.

-Figure 2.19 Alluvial deposit have almost filled up a small lake the Niggelingtaelli
+Fig. 2.19 Alluvial deposit have almost filled up a small lake in the Niggelingtaelli

-3 Methods for sediment storage analysis
+3 Methods for Sediment Storage Analysis

-3.1 Geomorphological system and land surface pattern analysis
+3.1 Geomorphological System and Land Surface Pattern Analysis